Patients & Visitors

 There are extra volunteers, orderlies and security staff to help you when you arrive at the main entrance.

 There is a designated DROP-OFF ZONE at Christchurch Hospital.

-The drop-off zone is located outside the Christchurch Hospital main entrance (refer to travel options map).
+The drop-off zone is located outside the Christchurch Hospital main entrance.

 If you are a patient; a family member or friend can drop you off close to the main entrance.